Episode 273: How Risky is Your Project? Overall Project Risk Explained. (Premium)

 This episode is sponsored by The PM PrepCast for The PMP Exam:

-This week we continue our journey into project risk management with a second interview that I did with Dr David Hillson (http://www.risk-doctor.com).
+This week we continue our journey into risk management in project management with a second interview that I did with Dr David Hillson (http://www.risk-doctor.com).
 We will discuss “overall project risk”, which is different from “individual project risks”.

 As you’ll hear in our conversation, David will be presenting on this topic at an upcoming PMI Congress shortly after we recorded this interview.
 He has made his paper available to us all and you can download a PDF version right here...